tommyod/Efficient-Apriori/README.md

 transactions = [('eggs', 'bacon', 'soup'),
                 ('eggs', 'bacon', 'apple'),
                 ('soup', 'bacon', 'banana')]
 itemsets, rules = apriori(transactions, min_support=0.2, min_confidence=1)

 # Print out every rule with 2 items on the left hand side,
 # 1 item on the right hand side, sorted by lift
 rules_rhs = filter(lambda rule: len(rule.lhs) == 2 and len(rule.rhs) == 1, rules)
 for rule in sorted(rules_rhs, key=lambda rule: rule.lift):
   print(rule)  # Prints the rule and its confidence, support, lift, ...
 ```

 ### Working with large datasets

-If you have data that is too large to fit into memory, you may pass a function returning a generator instead of a list.
+If you have **data that is too large to fit in memory**, you may pass a function returning a generator instead of a list.
 The `min_support` will most likely have to be a large value, or the algorithm will take very long before it terminates.
 If you have massive amounts of data, this Python implementation is likely not fast enough, and you should consult more specialized implementations.